-Still from Kelly Richardson’s Exiles of the Shattered Star, 2006, from the Hirshhorn Museum and Sculpture Garden’s collection.
-Image courtesy the artist.
+Still from Kelly Richardson, Exiles of the Shattered Star, 2006, from the Hirshhorn Museum and Sculpture Garden’s collection.
+Image courtesy the artist

 February 14 to May 11, 2008

-The Hirshhorn marks this coming year with an unprecedented two-part exploration of contemporary moving-image art and the ways in which the cinematic has blurred distinctions between illusion and reality.
-The two exhibitions, Dreams and Realisms, include film and video installations by a range of influential and emerging international artists, including Omer Fast, Gary Hill, Runa Islam, Isaac Julien, Anothony McCall, Steve McQueen, Tony Oursler, and Andy Warhol among others.
+The Hirshhorn marked 2008 with an unprecedented two-part exploration of contemporary moving-image art and the ways in which the cinematic has blurred distinctions between illusion and reality.
+The two exhibitions, Dreams and Realisms, included film and video installations by a range of influential and emerging international artists, including Omer Fast, Gary Hill, Runa Islam, Isaac Julien, Anthony McCall, Steve McQueen, Tony Oursler, and Andy Warhol, among others.

-Dreams addresses film’s ability to transport viewers out of their everyday lives and into states that lie between wakefulness and sleep, sending them on journeys into the darker recesses of the imagination.
+Dreams addressed film’s ability to transport viewers out of their everyday lives and into states that lie between wakefulness and sleep, sending them on journeys into the darker recesses of the imagination.